-Background to the new logo
+Background to the Current logo

 In 2000, when Monash University administration decided that the blue and gold “Southern Cross and arch” logo was no longer appropriate for a global university, MAD was compelled to update its then logo – not only because it was based on the obsolete design, but also because it breached copyright by adapting the University’s logo to become its own.
 MAD was advised that it was welcome to make use of the University’s new logo, but the large blue rectangle with “MONASH UNIVERSITY” spelt out in capital letters wasn’t particularly inspiring and representative of the dynamics of the University’s most active and successful student club.